Skip to main content

 Information You Provide to Us.
 The information we collect on or through our Services may include:

 • Information that you provide by filling in forms.
-This includes information provided at the time of registering to use our Services, subscribing to or purchasing our services, posting material or requesting further services.
+This includes information provided at the time of registering to use our Services, subscribing to or purchasing our Services, posting material or requesting further services.
 We may also ask you for information when you report a problem with our Services.

 • Records and copies of your correspondence (including email addresses), if you contact us.